Who am I? - Part 1

 I mention this fact as I feel it is helpful for clients to know that we are all human and we all have times in our lives where reaching out for some professional support can help.
 It helped me so much it inspired me to train to help others.

-The course which ran for 6 months covered NCFE level 1 and 2 of counselling skills.
-As a group I learned some of the basics around active listening, congruence, empathy and being non-judgemental.
+The course, which ran for 6 months, covered NCFE levels 1 and 2 of counselling skills.
+As part of a group I learned some of the basics around active listening, congruence, empathy and being non-judgemental.
 It was a very hands-on course where we simulated a lot of practice listening sessions with each other as well as learning some basic counselling theory.

 I began to learn more about what it took to train to become a qualified counsellor and was very much aware that my journey was only beginning.

-I was aware that there were easier ways to qualify by doing a level 4 college course, or even a degree in counselling, however taking the most academic route felt right for me.
-I wanted to be immersed in the theory and pushed to think at masters level.
-To do this I wanted to study a Post Graduate at a university which ran a BACP (British Association for Counselling and Psychotherapy) accredited course that had a reputation for pushing their students to excel.
+I was aware that there were easier ways to qualify, by doing a level 4 college course, or even a degree in counselling, however taking the most academic route felt right for me.
+I wanted to be immersed in the theory and pushed to think at master's level.
+To do this I wanted to study at a university which ran a postgraduate BACP (British Association for Counselling and Psychotherapy) accredited course that had a reputation for pushing their students to excel.
 It really was a tough course and the tutors kept to their word of pushing us to flourish.

-There was a need for us to feel our own feelings and take the time to process it, as this is so important in developing as a counsellor.
-Because, if we can’t manage our own feelings, how can we manage our clients’?
+There was a need for us to feel our own feelings and to take the time to process them.
+This is very important in developing as a counsellor; because, if we can’t manage our own feelings, how can we manage our clients’?

-A mandatory part of qualifying as a counsellor is to complete a minimum of 100 supervised hours with real clients.
-I was very happy to be accepted on a placement at The As You Are Counselling Centre, were I offered low cost counselling to adults over 18 who were experiencing stress, depression and anxiety.
+A mandatory part of qualifying as a counsellor is the completion of a minimum of 100 supervised hours with real clients.
+I was very happy to be accepted on a placement at the As You Are Counselling Centre, where I offered low-cost counselling to adults over 18 who were experiencing stress, depression and anxiety.

 Another mandatory part of my course was to engage in weekly personal counselling sessions alongside the course.
 This was so helpful for me as it gave me a place to process the emotions that were coming up whilst going through such an intensive course.

-To think I thought that level 3 was intensive… That was nothing compared to this.
+To think I had thought that level 3 was intensive!
+That was nothing compared to this.
 As my post graduate was such an intensive course, sadly many people had dropped out along the way.

-I was so relieved to be supported to keep going and felt so proud when I qualified in 2016 with a Merit.
+But I was reassured and supported to keep going and felt so proud when I qualified in 2016 with a Merit.